-The benchmark for the fund is composed of 50% the MDAX (60) TR and 50% the SDAX (70) TR.
+The benchmark for the fund is composed of 70% STOXX Europe Mid 200 Net and of 30% STOXX Europe Small 200 Net.
 The benchmark is not replicated; it merely serves as a starting point for investment decisions.
 The fund management seeks to outperform the benchmark.
 The composition of the fund and its performance may positively or negatively deviate significantly or completely (and over the long term) from the benchmark.

-The MDAX and the SDAX are administered by STOXX Ltd. STOXX Ltd. is listed in an official register of benchmark administrators and benchmarks at the European Securities and Markets Authority (ESMA).
+The STOXX Europe Mid 200 Net and the STOXX Europe Small 200 Net are administered by STOXX Ltd. STOXX Ltd. is listed in an official register of benchmark administrators and benchmarks at the European Securities and Markets Authority (ESMA).

-The Company has established robust written plans in which it has stipulated measures that it would take if the benchmarks were to change materially or were no longer to be provided.
+The Company has established robust written plans in which it has stipulated measures that it would take if the benchmark were to change materially or were no longer to be provided.